niddal-imam/Health-related-spam-campaigns/README.md

 # Health-related-spam-campaigns
-Tis is an Implementation of our paper 'Exploiting Hijacked Accounts Characteristics for Detecting Spam campaign: An Empirical Analysis of Health-Related Campaigns on Twitter'
+This is an Implementation of our paper 'Exploiting Hijacked Accounts Characteristics for Detecting Spam campaign: An Empirical Analysis of Health-Related Campaigns on Twitter'